This function takes a predinfo object and applies (maps) a new data to

 prediction model (i.e., each of the variable names supplied to

-, through the model_info
+pred_input_info, through the model_info parameter,

-must match the name of a variables in new_data
+must match the name of a variables in new_data).

-Any factor variables within new_data
+Any factor variables within new_data must be converted to dummy

-(0/1) variables before calling this function. dummy_vars
+(0/1) variables before calling this function. dummy_vars can

 help with this.

-and event_indicator
+binary_outcome, survival_time and event_indicator are

-= "logistic", or use
+(use binary_outcome if model_type = "logistic", or use

-and event_indicator
+survival_time and event_indicator if model_type =

 "survival").
 For example, if validating an existing model, then these

-inputs specify the columns of new_data
+inputs specify the columns of new_data that will be used for

 assessing predictive performance of the predictions in the validation

-does not contain outcomes, then leave these
+dataset.
+If new_data does not contain outcomes, then leave these

-inputs to the default of NULL
+inputs to the default of NULL.

 Examples